CIS565-Fall-2021/Project4-CUDA-Denoiser/README.md

 **Qualitative Comparison**

 As shown below, there is diminishing return on applying denoising as the number of samples per pixel increases.
-The denoised images from images with fewer samples are slightly more blurry since there are a lot of noise and which requires extra smoothing.
+The denoised images from images with fewer samples are slightly more blurry since there are a lot of noise which requires extra smoothing.
 There is sometimes a tradeoff between reducing noise and preserving detail.
 This tradeoff is even more prominent if we are using a purely Gaussian kernel.

 Original (1/2/4/8/16/1000 iter) |  Denoised (1/2/4/8/16/1000 iter)